 “Only the ephemeral is of lasting value.”
 Eugène Ionesco, playwright, 1909-1994

 The three below works have been inspired by photographs taken in the Jewish ghetto of Rome, IT.
 They challenge the myth of “The Eternal City”, questioning the continuity suggested by a metaphor ignoring socio-cultural disruptions.
 Echoing my own technique with argentic paper darkening in time, as an allegory of ephemerality, the pictures show how ruins in contemporary urban spaces can be left in “in-between” stages.
-Explanations on the photographic work can be found here and there

 - llan Kelman, Disaster by Choice, How our actions turn natural hazards into catastrophes, Oxford University Press